rfzeg/RoboND-Perception-Project/README.md

 **Image: Point cloud after object recognition and object labeling tested in World 3**

+### 4. Calculate the centroid
-7. Calculate the centroid (average in x, y and z) of the set of points belonging to that each object.
+Next calculate the average in x, y and z of the set of points belonging to that each object.
 ```python
     ## Loop through the pick list (was TODO)
     # Loop over our list using a plain for-in loop